Asif-Rumee/flask_mysql_autocomplete_docker/README.md

 # flask_mysql_autocomplete_docker

-This project is a simple web app that automatically suggests search locations from approximately 15,5000 prepopulated records in the DB.
-It is made with Python Flask as the back-end framework, jQuery as the front-end JS library and MySQL as the database and SqlALCHEMY as ORM.
+This project is a simple web app that automatically suggests search locations from approximately 15,5000 prepopulated records in the database.

 ## Getting Started